pablopertusa/nuwe_data_ml/README.md

 **Q4: How will my model's predictions be evaluated in this hackathon?**
 A4: Predictions will be automatically evaluated using the F1 Score metric, which balances precision and recall.
 This is particularly useful in scenarios where class label distribution is uneven, providing a more nuanced insight into the model's predictive power.

+**Q5: How to solve the challenge?**
+A5:
+- Solve the proposed objectives.
+- Make a push with the changes made.
+- Click on Submit Challenge.
+- Wait for the results.